McTavishLab/mctavishlab.github.io/research.md

 I'm working on phylogenetic methods and genomics.
-My focus is on developing efficient methods that take advantage of the novel information in genomic data, rather than scaling up old approaches.
+My focus is on developing efficient methods that take advantage of the novel information in genomic data.

 ## Current projects: